lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Distributed Execution.md

 - `attenuation`: A positive integer specifying a divisor applied to the estimated clock error during runtime clock synchronization when adjusting the clock offset.
 The default is `10`.
 Making this number bigger reduces each adjustment to the clock.
 Making the number equal to `1` means that each round of clock synchronization fully applies its estimated clock synchronization error.

 - `trials`: The number of rounds of message exchange with the RTI in each clock synchronization round.
 This defaults to `10`.

-## Future Work

-The RTI can also play the role of **auth**, an authentication and authorization server that ensures that only the generated programs can establish connections with each other and that their communication is encrypted, as explained in the [Security](#Security) section below.

-Currently, the threads option is same on all federates.
-We need a mechanism to customize this parameter by federate.

-## Security

-In addition to generating a program for each host, the code generator could generate configuration files for a program called **auth** designed to run on the first host that is preconfigured to provide authentication and authorization to each of the other generated programs together with encryption keys that are used for communicating between them.
-The auth program should be started first since non of the other generate programs will be able to authenticate without it.

-The auth program, written by Hokeun Kim, comes from https://github.com/iotauth/iotauth and provides "locally centralized, globally distributed" authentication and authorization.
-Papers describing this work can be found here: [[IoTDI '17](https://dl.acm.org/citation.cfm?id=3054980)], [[FiCloud '16](http://ieeexplore.ieee.org/document/7575852/)] [[IT Professional '17'](https://ieeexplore.ieee.org/document/8057722/)].

-## Protobufs

-Communication between hosts can only be accomplished on channels where the message types are either language primitives or [Protobufs](Protobufs).
-All other datatypes will be reject at code generation time.

 </div>